Cr3zy-dev/CEncrypt/README.md

 # CEncrypt

-**CEncrypt** is a secure, modern GUI tool for encrypting and decrypting folders using AES-GCM encryption.
+**CEncrypt** is a secure, open source, modern GUI tool for encrypting and decrypting folders using AES-GCM encryption.

 🔐 Built for privacy.
 Designed for simplicity.